Lenovo, NetApp team up vs. Dell EMC, HPE on storage

 Both Lenovo and NetApp have had a good year.
 Lenovo's 2018 milestones include 20 million servers shipped, helping to account for 48.6 percent year-over-year growth in global server shipments, said Skaugen, speaking at the company's Transform 2018 event in New York Thursday.

 Meanwhile, while NetApp is the number-two player overall in external storage behind Dell EMC, it's the leader in all-flash storage, the fast-growing part of the storage market.
-In the second quarter this year, the all flash array market jumped 41.7 percent year over year, to $2.0 billion, while hybrid flash array rose 20.8 percent to $2.6 billion, according to IDC.
+In the second quarter this year, the all flash array market jumped 41.7 percent year over year, to US$2.0 billion, while hybrid flash array rose 20.8 percent to $2.6 billion, according to IDC.

 "This partnership brings together two companies with tremendous momentum," said Brad Anderson, general manager of NetApp's cloud infrastructure business unit.
 "The momentum in flash storage will only increase as prices come down."